We’re just a few days away from election day, and closer than ever to potentially passing a measure that...

 Northeast Park Hill Neighborhood

 Urban Land Conservancy purchased ArtWay North (formerly known as Park Hill Village West) in March 2013.
 Denver’s Transit Oriented Development (TOD) Fund and program related investments from the Piton Foundation and Gary Community Investments financed the acquisition.
-In 2014, ULC partnered with DelWest for the first phase of development, to construct 156 units of affordable housing.
-Park Hill Station Apartments opened in April 2016.
-Located adjacent to the 40th and Colorado Station, Park Hill Station residents are just a short walk from RTD’s A Line Commuter Rail.
-In due time, the multi- phase development stages will eventually produce over 400 units of housing and 80,000 square feet of commercial space.
-ArtWay North is also a part of 303 ArtWay.
-Led by ULC, 303 ArtWay is a future 4 mile pedestrian and bike loop connecting the 40th and Colorado Station to Holly Square.
+In 2014, ULC partnered with DelWest for the first phase of development, 156 units of affordable housing.
+Future development will include both rental and for-sale affordable housing as well as community and commercial space.
+ArtWay North is a destination along the future 303 ArtWay.

 Written on July 12, 2017 at 5:55 pm